5 Ways to Save on Out-of-Pocket Health Care Costs

 It’s no secret that health care costs have been on the rise and show no signs of slowing down.
 Even when you have insurance, the out-of-pocket costs associated with an illness, injury or hospital stay can create financial hardship for individuals and families alike.
 Fortunately, there are some things you can do to lower out-of-pocket health care costs to a manageable level.

-Avoid Duplicate Care — If you’re seeing specialists along with a primary care physician, you may run into instances where they are recommending the same tests or treatments.
+If you’re seeing specialists along with a primary care physician, you may run into instances where they are recommending the same tests or treatments.
 If you find that happening, speak up and let the provider know.
-For example, results of blood tests, X-rays, and MRIs can be shared between offices, which will save you the expense of having them done repeatedly.
+For example, offices can share the results of blood tests, X-rays, and MRIs, which will save you the expense of having them done repeatedly.

-Practice Preventive Care — Your health is in your hands.
+Your health is in your hands.
 Doing your best to live a healthy lifestyle can help prevent or delay certain health conditions.
-Eating a diet rich in fruits and vegetables, staying well hydrated, getting moderate exercise and avoiding unhealthy lifestyle choices, such as smoking, can all contribute to your well-being and keep you out of the doctor’s office.
+Eating a diet rich in fruits and vegetables, staying well hydrated, getting moderate exercise and avoiding unhealthy lifestyle choices, can contribute to your well-being and keep you out of the doctor’s office.